 - Interior Dimensions: 16″L x 11″W x 4″D

 While the included insert only accommodates a small camera and maybe two lenses, I wanted to add a few things like my wireless mic, some cables, more lenses and batteries, maybe a Leica as well.
 Adding another insert is the perfect way to carry more gear for events like the one planned but it can also be perfect for a day at the beach or a day hike in the San Juan Mountains.
-The benefit of removable inserts is great, since by removing them you turn this backpack into an all regular laptop backpack for a weekend getaway if you prefer.
+The benefit of removable inserts is great, with out the inserts in it, you turn this backpack into an all regular laptop backpack for a weekend getaway if you prefer.

 A funny note: A friend of mine has a charity event this coming month at Saks Fifth Avenue which is owned by The Hudson Bay Company, a company from New York.
 Is interesting that the Hudson name of this backpack also comes from that place in New York, cool eh?